ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 So, now we must revise rule 3 given above.
 Previously we stated:

->  When the proposer has received `promise` messages from a majority of messages for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.
+>  When the proposer has received `promise` messages from a majority of acceptors for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.

 But now we understand that the proposer does not have complete liberty to send out the value ***it wishes*** to propose; instead, it must first consider:

-* If I have received any `promise` messages containing old agreed values, then I am obligated to propose the value belonging to the highest, old proposal number
+* If I have received any `promise` messages containing old agreed values, then I am obligated to propose the most recentl;y agreed value
 * If I have received only simple `promise(n)` messages, then I am free to propose any value I like

 So now, <code>P<sub>2</sub></code> can only send out the message `accept(6,1)`.